Amicabl/cse15l-lab-reports/lab1/lab1report.md

 **Working directory:** /home

 **Reason:** Cd with a path to directory changes the working directory to the given path.
-You can see that my working directory becomes lecture1/.
+You can see that my working directory becomes lecture1/ after the command is executed.

 **Error?** Not an error